-Report: Johnny Manziel Signs Contract with Alliance of American Football
+Report: Johnny Manziel Signs Contract with AAF, Assigned to Memphis Express

 Manziel becomes the biggest name in the AAF, although not due to a lack of effort on behalf of the league.
 The AAF reportedly pursued former San Francisco 49ers quarterback Colin Kaepernick and former Heisman Trophy winner Tim Tebow but was unsuccessful.

-Manziel's return will provide the AAF with star power as it continues its rise as a premier developmental league.
+Manziel's return will provide the AAF with star power as it continues its rise as a premier developmental league and give the Express a compelling new option under center following failed experiments with Christian Hackenberg and Zach Mettenberger.

 AAF Week 6 Scores from Saturday